anamud/mir-dev/README.md

 This is the source repository of MIR, an experimental task-based runtime system library.
 To get started with using MIR, please read docs/MIR_UG.pdf.

-Main author: Ananya Muddukrishna (e-mail: ananya.muddu@gmail.com) Other contributuors: Peter A. Jonsson, Peder Langdal
+Main author: Ananya Muddukrishna (e-mail: ananya.muddu@gmail.com)

+Other contributors: Peter A. Jonsson, Peder Langdal

 The name MIR is inspired by Mir Publishers from Moscow.
 Ananya Muddukrishna enjoyed Mir books on electronics and geometry during his childhood.